 We plan to apply our Network Biology approach to multiple additional disease areas outside the oncology field.
 We expect to do so in some cases through the establishment of separately funded companies.
-For example, we established Silver Creek to develop product candidates in the field of regenerative medicine using Network Biology.
+For example, we established Silver Creek to research and develop regenerative medicines to repair the heart using Network Biology.
 Silver Creek has received separate funding from investors other than us.
 Although Silver Creek is currently majority owned by us, in the future we may not be the majority owner of or control Silver Creek or other companies that we establish.
 If in the future we do not control Silver Creek or any future similar company that we establish, Silver Creek or such other companies could take actions that we do not endorse or with which we disagree, such as using Network Biology in a way that reflects adversely on us.
 In addition, these companies may have difficulty raising additional funds and could encounter any of the risks in developing and commercializing product candidates to which we are subject.